 A three question multiple choice quiz will be given every week beginning the second week.
 These quizzes will be over material from the chapter to be covered in class.
 In the past these quizzes helped ensure that students read the text material and stayed current on the reading.
-A couple of the quiz scores will be dropped.
-However, there is no make up for missed quizzes and they will typically be given at the beginning of the class so don't be late to class.
+A couple of the quiz scores will be dropped at the instructor's discretion.
+However, there is no make up for missed quizzes and they will typically be given at the beginning of the class so do not be late to class.